dowjones/di/README.md

 # Dependency Injector

-Here's an example of a module that has two parts: a service and a db, where the service depends on the db.
+Here's an example of a module that has two parts: a service and a db.
+The service depends on the db.

 Here's the `db.js`:
 ```javascript